openearth/coclico-workbench/docs/Datasets.md

 User Stories are ready-made map datasets in the CoCliCo platform.
 They combine different types of important information to show scenarios for coastal risk resulting from sea-level rise,  floods and / or erosion.
 These layers make complex analyses easier and help users to quickly get a sense of coastal risks.

 User research showed that policymakers need clear, actionable data for flood directives, while urban planners want tools to assess local risks, and where infrastructure managers focus on long-term resilience planning.
 These insights helped shape User Stories to provide accessible, scenario-driven visualizations for diverse decision-making needs.
-There are six User Stories:
+There are five User Stories:

-1. Sea level rise projections
-2. Inundation distribution during a flood event
+1. Inundation distribution during a flood event
-3. Building Exposure
+2. Building Exposure
-4. Projections of Exposed People
+3. Projections of Exposed People
-5. Damage costs of exposed infrastructures
+4. Damage costs of exposed infrastructures
-6. Adaptation based on cost-benefit analysis
+5. Adaptation based on cost-benefit analysis

 ---